reedhop24-del/new-relic-assessment/README.md

   meaning it shuts down and gracefully, handles any exceptions, and closes all resources it had open.

 - Unique numbers are stored only in memory during runtime, they are not reloaded from disk if the server restarts.

+- The server only listens on 4000 port as specified in the requirements rather than having it be configurable and passed at runtime.

 - For simplicity’s sake using the Standard output for logging, since a requirement was to log a report of change using the standard output I just extended it to be used at all times.